MulyonoPutra/Covid19App/README.md

 # Covid-19 Indonesia Live Data

 A new Flutter project.
-Simple App, Just for learn.
+Build using Dart & Flutter.

 Thanks to:
 - https://kawalcorona.com/